wintwoo/llama-recipes/tutorial.md

 ### Configure the deployment blueprint for Cloud HPC toolkit to deploy a GPU training cluster

-1. Update the placeholder values in the deployment yaml below (under `vars:`) and copy the content to your clipboard.
+1. Create a new yaml file called `llama2_hpc.yaml` and update the placeholder values in the deployment yaml below (under `vars:`).
+Copy the content to your clipboard.

 * `PROJECT_ID`
 * `REGION`